cjdjpj/weedomics/exploratory_analysis.md

 From this analysis, only 167 of our 246 pools will be used, since the rest do not have coordinate data.

 #### Mantel test
-Since both $F_{st}$ and geographical distances are $n \times n$ distance matrices, a reasonable and valid test for correlation is the mantel test. ([Legendre P, Fortin MJ](https://doi.org/10.1111/j.1755-0998.2010.02866.x))
+Since both $F_{st}$ and geographical distances are $n \times n$ distance matrices, a reasonable and useful test for correlation is the mantel test. ([Legendre P and Fortin MJ 2010](https://doi.org/10.1111/j.1755-0998.2010.02866.x))
 > compute mantel statistic using `mantel_t.py`

-We get an r-value of $0.1175$ and a p-value of $0.0109$, showing a statistically significant positive correlation between geographical distance and $F_{st}$ and  supporting isolation by distance.
+We get an r-value of $0.1175$ and a p-value of $0.01$, showing a statistically significant positive correlation between geographical distance and $F_{st}$ and supporting isolation by distance.

 #### Linear regression
 Another way to detect correlations between $F_{st}$ and geographical distance is to collapse the $n \times n$ matrix into a 1D array of pairwise distances to conduct a simple linear regression analysis.
 This flattened collection would remove redundancy (symmetric pairs - AxB is the same as BxA) and be of length $\frac{n \times (n-1)}{2}$